olmigs/s3-deploy/README.md

 1. live in `project/public`, and
 2. be specified in an array in `project/out/public.json`.

-`s3-deploy` assumes you have AWS access keys are available in your environment.
+`s3-deploy` assumes you have AWS access keys available in your environment.
 See [Getting started](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/getting-started.html#getting-started-step2).

 ### Usage